 How to Deal With Symptoms

-While you might not be able to avoid symptoms altogether, there are some ways to make it better or easier on yourself.
+While you might not be able to avoid symptoms altogether, there are some ways to make it better or easier.
 The number one thing that can help is taking it slow.
 "To prevent severe withdrawal symptoms, gradually wean yourself off caffeine rather than going completely cold turkey," Rueven suggests.
 "Slowly start cutting back over the course of two to three weeks."